-► Menu for functions: Press the soft key for contour and point machining
+Menu for functions: Press the soft key for contour and point machining

-- ▶ Press the CONTOUR DEF soft key.
-The TNC opens the dialog for entering the contour formula - ► Enter the name of the first subcontour.
-The first subcontour must always be the deepest pocket.
-Confirm with the ENT key.
+Press the CONTOUR DEF soft key.
+The TNC opens the dialog for entering the contour formula

 - Specify via soft key whether the next subcontour is a pocket or an island.
 Confirm with the ENT key. - ► Enter the name of the second subcontour.
-Confirm with the ENT key. - ► If needed, enter the depth of the second subcontour.
+Confirm with the ENT key. - ▶ If needed, enter the depth of the second subcontour.
 Confirm with the ENT key. - Carry on with the dialog as described above until you have entered all subcontours.